Telephone: (770) 420-4733 Hours are posted on the facilities page.

 Photo Booth allows users to take advantage of the built-in camera of the Intel iMacs of VA224.

 Word, Excel, and PowerPoint art of the Microsoft Office Suite for Mac.
 These software versions are slightly different from the versions available on PC.
 Both the 2008 and 2011 versions are installed.

 Printing and other campus services

-- more information about KSU's CopyPrint system is available on the ITS web page.
+- more information about KSU's CopyPrint system is available on the ITS web page under ITS Technology Resources.

 Add money to your K-Cash I.D.
 Card

 K-Cash Manager for KSU ID/Print Cards (https://kcashmanager.kennesaw.edu/)

 The minimum deposit is $10.
 If you want to add cash money to your CopyPrint/KSU ID card, the closest place to do so is at the northeast entrance of the English Building under the stairwell, the Sturgis Library (in the copier room) OR the Student Center 2nd floor hall on the opposite side of the cafeteria from the Card Services Center.
 Change is not available, so please bring $1, $5, or $20 bills.